 Where to Stay

-Here are recommended hotels, considering the proximity from the bus station and tourist sites.
+Here are the recommended hotels, considering the proximity of the bus station and tourist sites.
 You may check Agoda for rates and other options.

 Tiptop Tower Suite Inn